kushal-thakkar/facet/docs/detailed-code-docs.md

 - Unit tests for services and utilities
 - Integration tests for API endpoints
-- Database connector tests with mock responses
+- Connector tests with mock responses

 ### Frontend Testing